databrary/design/ridir-16/narrative.md

 Simon also serves as Technical Director (see Appendix X: Technical Plan).
 Gilmore and Adolph currently meet via phone or video conference several times each week to discuss Databrary project-related business matters with the Co-Is and with project staff.
 Adolph and Gilmore collaborate on most decisions and regularly seek input from the Co-Is, but as overall Project Director, Adolph has the final say.
-(*KEA-Lisa as named personnel?*)
+Adolph and Gilmore also meet several times a week with various members of the development team to plan formulate long- and short-term plans, get updates about progress, and to provide input and guidance.
-The project will be managed by Lisa Steiger, including coordinating and scheduling development tasks, managing developers and other staff, integrating feedback from users and other external reviewers, and coordinating outreach, support, and documentation efforts.
+A project manager handles daily coordination and scheduling of software development tasks among the staff, helps to integrate feedback from users and other external reviewers, and assists with coordinating outreach, support, and documentation efforts.
-Steiger currently manages the Databrary project as a whole, coordinating staff meetings and other internal decision processes, and reporting progress and getting feedback from the PIs.
-These practices will continue under the proposed project.

 In addition, the Databrary project as a whole has input from an advisory board.
 The board (see Appendix X) consists of experts internal to PSU and NYU and external advisers who bring expertise in data sharing and developmental science.
 The Databrary advisory board meets annually to hear project updates and provide guidance about policy and technical matters.

-Because of the unique nature of this proposal, we have assembled a technical advisory committee consisting of representatives from the leading video data coding software tools used by the developmental and learning sciences research communities (See Appendix X - <ridr-16-technical-advisory-comm-members.md>).
+Because of the unique nature of this proposal, we have assembled a technical advisory committee (TAC) consisting of representatives from the leading video data coding software tools used by the developmental and learning sciences research communities (See Appendix X).
 These advisors have agreed to provide technical assistance to the project staff via email, phone, or video conference for up to 1 hour per month.
 The advisors have also agreed to participate in a half-day webinar meeting held annually in each of the three years of the proposed project period.

 #### Evaluation and Assessment

 We will evaluate progress on the project in several ways.
-The PIs will report on progress meeting each of the specific projects, relative to the goals outlined in the timetable (Appendix X: Technical Plan) in the required annual project report.
+The PIs will report our progress for each of the specific projects, relative to the goals outlined in the timetable (Appendix X: Technical Plan) in the required annual project report.
 Among other metrics, we will report the number of Databrary users who are sharing coding spreadsheets and coding manuals, by coding tool used.
 We will also develop estimates of data reuse based on download statistics.
 The team will send out surveys to Databrary users once a year to solicit feedback about system operations, focusing on new features, and asking users the extent to which the new features change their willingness to share data, the ease of doing so, and the attractiveness of reusing others' data.
-With the cooperation of our technical advisory team members, we will explore the possibility of surveying the community of video coding tool users to ask similar questions.
+With the cooperation of our technical advisory team members, we will surveying the community of video coding tool users to ask similar questions.
 The results of those surveys will be summarized in the annual NSF report and discussed at the annual Databrary advisory board meetings.

 ### Summary

-There are multiple barriers that limit the adoption of video data sharing in the developmental and learning sciences.
+Multiple barriers limit the adoption of video data sharing in the developmental and learning sciences.
-In only its first few years of operation, the large-scale, next-generation Databrary digital library has overcome many of them, becoming an invaluable research resource for hundreds of developmental scientists.
+With only a few years of operation, the large-scale, next-generation Databrary digital library has overcome many of these barriers, becoming an invaluable research resource for hundreds of developmental scientists.
 The current proposal will enhance Databrary, making it possible for contributors to upload, store, and share the results of human-generated annotations of video segments along with text-based code definitions.
-The data and metadata will accelerate the opportunities for users to reuse and build upon the detailed annotations provided by other researchers.
+The data and metadata will accelerate the opportunities for users to reuse and build on the detailed annotations provided by other researchers.
 The enhancements will catalyze new types of data-intensive cross-cutting research across multiple fields in the social, behavioral, and economic sciences and allied domains.

 #### Intellectual Merit

-The project will add significant value to an existing next-generation data resource for research on video data of behavior by integrating a previously inaccessible set of expertly coded and micro-detailed annotations describing the data.
+The project will add significant value to an existing next-generation data resource for video-based behavioral research by integrating a previously inaccessible set of expertly coded and micro-detailed annotations describing the data.
-The new sources of data will be made accessible in a variety of formats for reuse, allowing researchers to work in the tools with which they are most familiar and are best suited to their research questions and analyses.
+The new sources of data will be made accessible in a variety of formats for reuse, allowing researchers to work with the tools of their choice that are best suited to their research questions and analyses.
 Increased interoperability among codes will enable new multidisciplinary research questions to be asked based on existing, already collected and shared video data.
-By incorporating annotations and code definitions, the enhancements will enable Databrary users to readily seek, find, reuse, and build upon shared video data.
+By incorporating annotations and code definitions, the enhancements will enable Databrary users to readily seek, find, reuse, and build on shared video data.
 The project will thereby create new opportunities for integrative and multidisciplinary research that is at present prohibitively expensive or impossible.

 #### Broader Impacts

 The proposed enhancements will make datasets shared on Databrary, many of them previously funded by NSF and NIH, more findable, accessible, interoperable, and reusable [@_fair_2014].
-The project will have impacts across the social, behavioral, biological, and educational sciences that collect video data.
+The project will have impacts across the behavioral, social, biological, and educational sciences that collect video data.
 The enhancements expand opportunities for scientists at institutions with limited research resources to participate in scientific discourse about human behavior by building on the expensive-to-collect data gathered by others.
-Since many institutions with limited resources resources serve students from underrepresented groups, the proposal will expand research opportunities for them, as well.
+Because many institutions with limited resources resources serve students from underrepresented groups, the proposal will expand research opportunities for them as well.
 By making data sharing more attractive to scientists, the project will increase the quantity and quality of shared video datasets.
-By making coding files and manuals more readily shared, the project will improve transparency and boost reproducibility.
+By making coding files and manuals more readily shared, the project will improve scientific transparency and boost reproducibility.
 Finally, the project will raise the profile of video-based research and bolster interest in and support for the behavioral sciences among the public at large.

 ## REFERENCES